Connect with us

 Defining the Product/Market Fit

 The lean startup methodology is based on a radically different approach to business.
-In other words, startups need a different strategy than a mature company.
+In other words, startups need a different strategy than mature companies.
 It has to validate the educated guesses it is making.
 To do this, a startup has to develop a minimum viable product and ‘exit the office” to meet its current and future clientele.
 This way, a young company learns there is an actual demand for its product/service/app.

 To be able to learn this way, you need customer feedback.
-During the first phase, it’s probable that you’ll change your product a lot, based on this feedback.
+During the first phase, it’s probable that you’ll change your product a lot based on this feedback.
 Whether we’re talking about minor iterations to even complete pivots.

 Calculating the Product/Market Fit

 In essence, you can calculate product/market fit with customer surveys that explore what part of your users believe your new service/product is a must-have.
-However, it’s often the case that product/market fit is less about theoretical figures and percentages, and more about detailed and tangible knowledge of:
+However, it’s often the case that product/market fit is less about theoretical figures and percentages and more about detailed and tangible knowledge of:

 • Who your consumers are?